Mika412/NoobBoy/README.md

-# GameBoy Emulator
+# NoobBoy - GameBoy Emulator

-This is a simple gameboy emulator that I'm writing to learn more about the world of emulation.
+NoobBoy is a simple gameboy emulator that I'm writing to learn more about the world of emulation.
 This emulator has nothing special and has no extra features compared to other DMG emulators.

 <img src="screenshots/mario_debug.png" width="800">